Original publication: January 2020.

 Any one of the ideas below, alone, may have little affect on your expenses.
+It’s the cumulative effect that matters.

-However, they add up.
+They add up.

 Here’s my list.
 I’d love to hear yours.
 Please share your ideas in the comments.